zimivanende/BoomiFlow-SearchFilterTable/README.md

 ### PaginationSize

-Sets the max number of rows to show per pagination page
+Sets the default max number of rows to show per pagination page if the user hasn't selected a different page size.

 ### classes